Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Methodology

 \subsection{Rotated anisotropic kernel}

-Most GP kernels, such as the SE kernel in Eq.~\eqref{eq:se kernel}, are isotropic, meaning the covariance is only a function of $\|\mathbf{x}_i -\mathbf{x}_j\|$ and is invariant to the directions between $\mathbf{x}_i$ and $\mathbf{x}_j$.
-However, the traffic wave is anisotropic because the traffic wave propagates along a certain direction in the spatiotemporal grid.
-Although an isotropic kernel can have anisotropic properties by using different length scales on different dimensions (i.e., implementing automatic relevance determination (ARD) \cite{neal1996bayesian}), the ARD kernel is a very limited form and is still incapable of modeling the correlation propagates along a spatiotemporal direction.
+Most GP kernels, such as the SE kernel in Eq.~\eqref{eq:se kernel}, are isotropic, meaning the covariance is only a function of $\|\mathbf{x}_i -\mathbf{x}_j\|$ and is invariant to the directions between $\mathbf{x}_i$ and $\mathbf{x}_j$. {The traffic wave, however, exhibits anisotropic behavior as it propagates along a specific direction.} Although an isotropic kernel can have anisotropic properties by using different length scales on different dimensions (i.e., implementing Automatic Relevance Determination (ARD) \citep{neal1996bayesian}), the ARD kernel is a very limited form and is still incapable of modeling the correlation propagates along a spatiotemporal direction.

 Without loss of generality, let us consider the ``squared distance'' between $\mathbf{x}_i$ and $\mathbf{x}_j$ in an ARD kernel: